katruje/ai-development-team/docs/architecture.md

 workspace/                  # Agent working files
 ```

+## Python Environment Management

+The system implements a robust Python environment management strategy to ensure consistent behavior across different development and deployment environments.
+This is particularly important given the variations in Python installations across different operating systems.

+### Key Components

+1. **Virtual Environment**
+   - Managed via `.venv` directory in the project root
+   - Automatically created and configured by `setup.sh`
+   - Includes Python command aliasing to ensure `python` points to the correct version

+2. **Helper Scripts**
+   - `run_tests.sh`: Ensures tests run with the correct Python environment
+   - `run_app.sh`: Provides consistent application execution
+   - `scripts/run_python.sh`: General-purpose Python execution wrapper

+3. **Docker Integration**
+   - Consistent Python environment in containers
+   - Automatic alias configuration in container shells
+   - Version-pinned base images

+### Best Practices

+- Always use `python3` explicitly in scripts and documentation
+- Activate the virtual environment before running Python commands
+- Use the provided helper scripts for common tasks
+- Document any Python version requirements clearly

+### Troubleshooting

+If you encounter "command not found: python" errors:
+1. Ensure the virtual environment is activated: `source .venv/bin/activate`
+2. Try using `python3` instead of `python`
+3. Run `./setup.sh` to reconfigure the environment

 ## Generated Artifacts and Output Management

 To maintain clarity and separation of concerns, generated files are categorized and managed as follows: